myamamoto555/lda/README.md

 # Corpus
 In the `./docs`, there are three documents.
-These documents are patr of 20 Newsgroups.
+These documents are part of 20 Newsgroups.

 `http://qwone.com/~jason/20Newsgroups/`

-# References